build3r/TodayILearned/stoic_lessons/lessons_2021.md

 347. Dec 13: “Life is long if you know how to use it.”
 348. Dec 14: We are unfinished products until we die, accept this fact and learn to be better while still alive.
 349. Dec 15: It might impossible to embody complete perfection in our ethos each and every day, but if you at least try to achieve it then its enough.
 350. Dec 16: Its dangerous to have faith in something which you don't control.
-REasoned choice is only one which is in your control.
+Reasoned choice is only one which is in your control.
 351. Dec 17: Some of the most powerful people have least self-awareness.
 Because hey keep themselves busy to avoid feeling the pain.
 So you don't wait, Know yourself before its too late.
 352. Dec 18: Death is the ultimate equalizer for everyone.
 Understand that and behave with humility.
 353. Dec 19: At the scale of universe you are minuscule.
 Just try to do your best and thats all you need to do.